didix21/mdutils/doc/examples/Example.md

 ## Create Headers

-Using ``new_header`` method you can create headers of different levels depending on the style.There are two available styles: 'atx' and 'setext'.
-The first one, it has til 6 different header levels and levels 1 and 2 of this style are added automatically to the table of contents.
-The'setext' style only has two levels of headers and they are not added to the table of contents.
+Using ``new_header`` method you can create headers of different levels depending on the style.
+There are two available styles: 'atx' and 'setext'.
+The first one has til 6 different header levels.
+Atx's levels 1 and 2 are automatically added to the table of contents unless the parameter ``add_table_of_contents`` is set to 'n'.
+The 'setext' style only has two levelsof headers.

 ```python
 mdFile.new_header(level=1, title='Atx Header 1')